 - Conduct research relevant to Parkinson’s and/or conduct clinical trials for Parkinson’s

-- Provide exemplary team care, including a neurologist with training in movement disorders, nurse, social worker, physical therapist, occupational therapist, and speech-language pathologist
+- Provide exemplary team care, including a neurologist with training in movement disorders, nurse, social worker, physical therapist, occupational therapist, and A specialist in the diagnosis and treatment of speech and language disorders.
+Can also assess and treat swallowing difficulties.

 - Promote access to wellness programs for patients